Ultimate List of Online Public Relations Tools

 - Headline Analyzer helps you write better headlines by analyzing your current headline for emotion, influence and other factors.

-- Blog Post Idea Generator and Linkbait Generator will give you catchy, and sometimes crazy, blog post ideas.
+- Blog Post Idea Generator will give you catchy, and sometimes crazy, blog post ideas.
 For instance, for this blog post it gave me titles like “7 reasons PR tools get better with alcohol” and “8 reasons PR Tools are like Satan.”
 You may never use one of these titles, but it will get you thinking.